History of the Institution

 Dr. Rajendra Prasad

-While laying down the foundation stone of the CAG office building, Hon’ble President of India Dr. Rajendra Prasad said, “At the present moment when the Government is incurring a huge expenditure on so many welfare projects, it is essential that every rupee that we spend is properly accounted for.
+While laying down the foundation stone of the CAG office building, the Honorable President of India, Dr. Rajendra Prasad, emphasized the critical role of the Comptroller and Auditor General (CAG).
+He stated, "At the present moment, when the Government is incurring a huge expenditure on so many welfare projects, it is essential that every rupee that we spend is properly accounted for.
 This important task, I am afraid, a task not always very pleasant – devolves upon the Comptroller and Auditor General and his office.
-In accordance with the powers vested in him, he has to carry on these functions without fear or favour in the larger interest of the nation”.
+In accordance with the powers vested in him, he has to carry on these functions without fear or favor in the larger interest of the nation."

 Any Image